A “visual brand identity” is how you define your business aesthetically, from your logo to your colour palette.

-Therefore, it’s so important to have one that’s both clear and attractive.
+Therefore, it’s so important to have one that’s coherent, attractive and unique.

 After all, it needs to communicate what your business is about.
-But it also needs to set your brand apart from your competitors.
+But it also needs to be memorable enough to set your brand apart from your competitors.

-Struggling to come up with a unique visual brand identity?
+Struggling with your visual brand identity?
 Not to worry – here’s how to create one that you’ll be proud to show off for years to come.

 1. Define Your Brand Values

 Firstly, before you even begin the visual brand identity creation process, you need to be 100% clear on your brand values.

 I’m talking about the things you want to stand for in the mind of your target audience.

 Why?
 Well, if you’re not sure what you’re trying to do and how you want to be perceived then how are other people supposed to know?